 Refreshments were available during the event, including some homemade goodies brought by some of our members.
 There was lots of friendly conversation before and after the lecture.
 Overall it was a friendly, informative and enjoyable event.

 – Notes from Nancy Minnigerode

 Hannah Hazelton is the presenter for Building and Managing Your Own Website Lecture.

 About the speaker

 Hannah Hazelton is a web designer and graphic designer with 10 years of experience in the field.
-She founded Platypus Web Design Studio in 2011, a boutique web design firm with a focus on nonprofits and small businesses.
-In her current role, she is the principal web designer at The Cookie Countess, a large online retailer located in Rhode Island.
+In 2011 she founded her own boutique web design firm with a focus on nonprofits and small businesses.
+In her current role, she is the principal web designer at a large online retailer located in New England.
 She served on the graphic arts advisory board of the William M. Davies Jr. Career and Technical High School in Lincoln.